DrMichaelLindner/pyBIDSconv/README.md

 pyBIDSconv is a GUI based tool to convert MR dicom data into the BIDS structure.

 See detailed description about the usage of pyBIDSconv in the User Manual (pyBIDSconv_Manual.html).
-More information about the BIDS strucure can be found [here](http://bids.neuroimaging.io/)
+More information about the BIDS structure can be found [here](http://bids.neuroimaging.io/)

 The only thing you need to do is to create categorization file for your scanner or institute.
 An example of the categorization file for a SIEMENS Prisma can be found in the example files.
 More information about the content of the